galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >   >    <details>
 >   >    <summary>Click to view answers</summary>
 >   >    <ol type="1">
 >   >    1.
-Because you want to create a single dataset which countains all the data on a species.
-You decided to upload a dataset on RData and therefore you had to use `RData binary file reader` and `RData parser`.
+Because you want to create a single dataset which countains all the data on a chosen species.
+You decided to upload a dataset on RData format and therefore you had to use the tools `RData binary file reader` and `RData parser`.
 This last tool treats the file and allows you to open it on Galaxy-E but it creates as many files as there are columns (when RData object is composed from a unique data table).
 This is the reason why you had to carry out on a set of actions ending by the creation of one complete file.
 >    >    </details>

 >    > ## Re-sampling.